khangle880/ICON-Devera/README.md

 ### Bug

-- - firestore can not stream data in release mode
+- - Firestore can not stream data in release mode
+- - Navigator use, custom subnavigator, because have few pop not working or delay